 The Honourable Rona Ambrose is a dynamic national leader, a champion for the rights of women and girls, the former leader of Canada’s Official Opposition in the House of Commons, and the former leader of the Conservative Party of Canada.

-By the time she announced her retirement from politics in 2017, she had served as a cabinet minister across several government departments, including serving as vice-chair of the Treasury Board and as chair of the Cabinet Committee for public safety, justice and aboriginal issues.
+Prior to her retirement from politics in 2017, she served as a cabinet minister across several government departments, including Vice-Chair of the Treasury Board and Chair of the Cabinet Committee for Public Safety, Justice and Aboriginal Issues.

-Her service includes developing federal policies in military procurement, industrial strategies, health innovation and improvements to sexual assault laws.
-As the former environment minister, Rona was responsible for Canada's GHG regulatory regime in place across several industrial sectors today.
+Her service includes developing federal policies in military procurement, industrial strategies such as the federal shipbuilding program, health innovation and improvements to sexual assault laws.
+As the former environment minister, Rona was responsible for Canada’s first GHG regulatory regime in place across several industrial sectors today.

 Rona is a passionate advocate for supporting and protecting disadvantaged women and girls.
 Her commitment to this fight led the global movement to create the “International Day of the Girl” at the United Nations.
 Rona serves on the board of directors for Plan International Canada and is the co-author of a best-selling children’s book “International Day of the Girl: Celebrating Girls Around the World”.
 Rona’s proceeds from the book are donated to Plan International Canada.